Scalaron dark matter dynamics: effects of Higgs non-minimal coupling to gravity: Constraints

 where $\alpha_{EM} (=1/137)$ is the electromagnetic fine structure constant and $c_{EM}$ encodes the loop-induced factors.
 This is reminiscent of the axion–photon coupling, but with a fixed interaction strength stemming from its gravitational origin.
 Consequently, the decay rate of scalaron to two photons is dependent only on the scalaron mass and given by,

 where $c_{EM} = 11/3$ \cite{Cembranos:2008gj}, for scalaron being lighter than the SM fermions and gauge bosons.
-Evidently, the bound on the lifetime of DM, i.e. $\tau_{DM} \gtrsim 5\times 10^{18} s$ \cite{Audren:2014bca} is easily satisfied by the scalaron.
+Evidently, the bound on the lifetime of DM, i.e., $\tau_{DM} \gtrsim 5\times 10^{18} s$ \cite{Audren:2014bca} is easily satisfied by the scalaron.
 However, the photon flux produced from scalaron decays can constrain the decay rate from the observation of an excess photon flux over known astrophysical backgrounds.
 In this case, gamma-ray observations with SPI, a spectrometer telescope aboard the INTEGRAL satellite, operating in the energy range of 18 keV to 8 MeV \cite{Winkler:2003nn} will be most sensitive.
 The photon signal from non-relativistic decays of scalaron in the present epoch yields a monochromatic spectrum, peaking at a single energy bin around, $m/2$.
 Consequently, the scalaron mass is constrained from the INTEGRAL/SPI data, unlike scenarios with axion-like particles (ALPs) with an undetermined U(1) symmetry breaking scale involved \cite{Alonso-Alvarez:2019ssa,Arias:2012az}.
 Nevertheless, there are existing limits on the decay rate of light DM decaying to two photons \cite{Calore:2022pks,Fischer:2022pse}, which can be used to constrain our scalaron scenario.
-In the right panel of Fig.\ref{fig:fig3}, we show the exclusion region on the decay rate (green shaded region) using the INTEGRAL/SPI data, taken from Ref.\cite{Calore:2022pks}.
-Authors of Ref.\cite{Calore:2022pks} analyzed 16 years of the INTEGRAL/SPI data, taking the NFW profile of galactic DM density to constrain the decay rate at 95\% confidence level.
-We compare the decay rate of the scalaron (shown in red solid line) as derived in Eq.\ref{eq:ph} to find the upper bound of the scalaron mass as $m_{\rm max} = 0.7$ MeV.
+In Fig.\ref{fig:decay}, we show the exclusion region on the decay rate (green shaded region) using the INTEGRAL/SPI data, taken from Ref.\cite{Calore:2022pks}.
+Authors of Ref.\cite{Calore:2022pks} analyzed 16 years of the INTEGRAL/SPI data, taking the NFW profile of galactic DM density to constrain the decay rate at 95\% C. L. We compare the decay rate of the scalaron (shown in red solid line) as derived in Eq.\ref{eq:ph} to find the upper bound of the scalaron mass as $m = 0.7$ MeV.
 This bound is derived with the assumption that the scalaron satisfies total DM density, otherwise the exclusion limits become weaker.
+This also ensures that the scalaron can not decay to a electron-positron pair, because the mass required for that is already excluded from the excess photon flux limit.